The Ars Nova Production of Underground Railroad Game

-- Approximately ninety minutes with no intermission
+- One hour and 15 minutes, with no intermission

 At Hanover Middle School, two teachers get shockingly down and dirty with a lesson about race, sex, and power.
 The quick-witted duo goes round after round on the mat of our nation’s history in an R-rated, far-reaching, and absolutely unflinching comedy.

 Underground Railroad Game is a fourth-wall-breaking, audience-implicating, “in-all-ways sensational” (New York Times) experience.
 You will never forget which side of history you were on.

 2017 Obie Award Winner, Best New American Theatre Work

 Woolly does not offer advisories about subject matter, as sensitivities vary from person to person.
 If you have any questions about content, please contact our box office at 202-393-3939.

 "The year’s most resounding testament to the theater’s continuing power to shock."

 Ben Brantley, New York Times, “The Best Theater of 2016”

 "Explosive!
 Fearlessly, ferociously uninhibited...
 It’s wildly entertaining."